-The project comprises of two studies: an Australia-first longitudinal cohort study which evaluates the impact of HTLV-1 infection on mortality, illness, and health service utilisation among remote Aboriginal communities in central Australia; and a surveillance study which compiles systematic information on routine testing for HTLV-1 infection and HTLV-1 notifications in the Northern Territory, to gain understanding on testing coverage and positivity and factors associated with test positivity.
+The project comprises two studies: an Australia-first longitudinal cohort study that evaluates the impact of HTLV-1 infection on mortality, illness, and health service utilisation among remote Aboriginal communities in central Australia; and a surveillance study that compiles systematic information on routine testing for HTLV-1 infection and HTLV-1 notifications in the Northern Territory, to gain understanding on testing coverage and positivity and factors associated with test positivity.

 The cohort study involves an initial contact with participants, to obtain consent and baseline data, with follow-up then taking place through data linkage and clinical record review over the subsequent five years.
 The surveillance study uses routine HTLV-1 laboratory testing data and Northern Territory notifications data to assess the occurrence of HTLV-1 infection.

 This project will provide important information about how HTLV-1 affects remote Aboriginal communities and inform public health policy, clinical guidelines, and future research.

 Baker Heart and Diabetes Institute; Menzies School of Health Research; Central Australia Academic Health Science Network (CA AHSN).